elytra99/skyladudek.github.io/README.md

 3. Create a new file called `index.md`.
 This file will contain the content you want to be displayed on the GitHub page, in this case, your Markdown resume.

-4. Under "Edit your file", you can copy the text of your Markdown resume file, and paste it in the textbox below
+4. Under "Edit your file", you can copy the text of your Markdown resume file, and paste it in the available textbox

 5. Scroll down and select "Commit new file"
 ![](https://github.com/skyladudek/skyladudek.github.io/blob/master/images/Commit%20new.png)